Detroit Lions fire coach Jim Caldwell after missing playoffs

 That was not enough to save his job.

-The Lions fired Caldwell on Monday after a season in which the team raised hopes before fading and missing the playoffs for the second time in three years.
+The Lions fired Caldwell on Monday after a season in which the team raised hopes before fading and missing the playoffs with a 9-7 record.
+They also fired offensive line coach Ron Prince, keeping the rest of the assistants under contract in case the next coach wants to retain any of them.

-Caldwell received a multiyear contract extension before the season, but the team didn't announce the move for months.

-The Lions finished with a 35-11 victory over Green Bay on Sunday to go 9-7, their third winning record in his four years.
-Detroit met relatively modest expectations this season after a promising start that left the team at 3-1 and 6-4.
-But the Lions then dropped out of post-season contention by losing three of their next five.
+Lions owner Martha Firestone Ford called Caldwell "one of the finest leaders we've ever had as our head coach."

+"Not only did he guide us on the field to three winning seasons, but he also set a standard of excellence off the field that had a tremendous impact on everyone in our organization and our entire community," Ford said in a statement.

 Caldwell was 36-28 in four seasons and went 0-2 in two postseasons with the Lions.
-Including three years with the Indianapolis Colts, he is 62-50 and 2-4 in the playoffs.
+Including three years with the Indianapolis Colts, he is 62-50 and 2-4 in the playoffs with one Super Bowl appearance.

+Lions general manager Bob Quinn said he wants a coach to take the team to the next level — postseason victories and championships.
+Quinn added that he fired Caldwell, in part, because he thought the team was capable of winning more than nine games in each of the last two seasons.

+Detroit defensive co-ordinator Teryl Austin will interview for the job Tuesday, according to a person familiar with the coaching search.
+The person spoke to The Associated Press on condition of anonymity because the team had not identified any candidates.
+Austin has interviewed with many NFL teams in recent years.

 When Caldwell was hired almost four years ago, he was working for a franchise with only one winning season in a 13-season stretch.

-"We're going to be smart," Caldwell said when he was hired Jan.
-14, 2014.
+"We're going to be smart," Caldwell said at the time.
 "We're going to be a football team that takes the field that's not going to shoot itself in the foot."

 Detroit's defence, though, was short-handed in consecutive games late in the season.
 The Lions were down a player for a snap when Minnesota scored a touchdown in a win at Detroit on Thanksgiving and were missing two players when Baltimore converted a third down to help it take a two-TD lead in a victory.
-After bouncing back with two straight wins, the Lions lost what shot they had to rally for a spot in the playoffs by losing to Cincinnati in Week 16.

 Even as it became clear Caldwell's job may be in jeopardy, he took it in stride.

-"That's part of our business," he insisted going into his last game as Detroit's coach.
-"That's kind of the way it goes.
-That's every year, right?
+"That's kind of the way it goes," he insisted going into his last game as Detroit's coach.
+"That's every year, right?
 I told you guys a story a long time ago about Marty Schottenheimer.
 He got fired at 14-2.
 So anything less than a Super Bowl, obviously it could happen."

 The Lions have never played in a Super Bowl.
 And since winning the 1957 NFL title, they have won only one playoff game and that lone victory was in 1992.

-He became Detroit's first coach to have at least three winning seasons in his first four years since the early 1950s.

-Caldwell didn't scream at his players and showed an interest in their lives off the field.

-He went 16-8 against NFC North teams, but wasn't able to help the franchise win its first division title since 1993.
+Caldwell went 16-8 against NFC North teams, but wasn't able to help the franchise win its first division title since 1993.

-In each of Caldwell's four years of leading the Lions, they ranked among the NFL's worst in yards rushing.
-That glaring weakness put a lot of pressure on quarterback Matthew Stafford and a shaky line, leading to an offence that struggled to move the ball and score consistently.
+In each of Caldwell's four years with the Lions, they ranked among the NFL's worst in yards rushing.
+That glaring weakness put a lot of pressure on Stafford and a shaky line, resulting in a struggling offence that failed to score consistently.

-"He does a great job in our locker room help getting us ready to go play football," Stafford said days before the season finale.
-"And the rest is up to the players to go out there and make plays and win games."
+Quinn said players will not be involved in the interview process, but Stafford hopes offensive co-ordinator Jim Bob Cooter is back next season.

+"I would love to have the opportunity to keep working with him," Stafford said Monday as the players cleared out their lockers.